VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/Discretization_and_ReverseEngineering/README.md

 # discretization_and_reverse_engineering

-This is the data, source code, and reverse engineering machines utilized in Y. Li's 2016 Fall Rotation project with Dr. Paola Vera-Licona.
+This repository contains the data, source code, and reverse engineering mehtods utilized in the project "Benchmarking of Time-Series Discretization Methods" with Dr. Vera-Licona.

 CSR:
 computations based on Saez‐Rodriguez, Julio, et al. "Discrete logic modelling as a means to link protein signalling networks with functional analysis of mammalian signal transduction."
 Molecular systems biology 5.1 (2009): 331.